vlopezalvarez/draft-ovmd-netmod-dmanm/draft-ogondio-opsawg-device-models.md

 This approach not only simplifies the configuration process but also reduces the likelihood of errors and misconfigurations, ultimately improving network stability and performance.
 Moreover, this process facilitates the lifecycle of the configurations enabling updating the profiles and, later, the network elements in a consistent manner across multiple network elements as a network-wide operation.

-# Guidelines to use device models in the North-Bound Interface of SDN controllers
+# Guidelines to use device models in the NBI of SDN controllers

+This section outlines two key concepts for the guidelines on utilizing device models in the NBI of SDN controllers: (1) groups of network elements and (2) a YANG structure for extending device models to enable network-wide utilization.

 ## Groups of network elements

 The management of groups of network elements is a requirement to cover the previous use cases.
 It is intended to have a YANG model to tag a group of network elements under the same identifier, so the operator can apply a given configuration in a set of devices.
 This document defines a module called "grp-ntw-elements", which provides a structured approach to represent and manipulate groups of network elements, enabling efficient network management and configuration.

 The "grp-ntw-elements" module defines a YANG model for representing a group of network elements.
-Within the module, there is a list called "grp-ntw-elements" that serves as a container for defining groups of network elements.
+Within the module, there is a list called "grp-ntw-elements" that includes the groups of network elements.
 Each group is uniquely identified by the "grp-ne-id" leaf, which has a string data type and represents the group's identifier.

-The "grp-ntw-elements" list includes a nested list called "ntw-elements" to specify the individual network elements within each group.
+The "grp-ntw-elements" list has a nested list called "ntw-elements" to specify the individual network elements within each group.
 The "ntw-elements" list has a key of "ne-id" to uniquely identify each network element.
 The "ne-id" leaf represents the identifier of each network element and has a string data type.

 ~~~~
 module: grp-ntw-elements